Table of Contents

 • The strategy can help investors stay the course and avoid emotional decision-making based on market fluctuations.

-• While dollar cost averaging has benefits like consistency and automation, it may not maximize returns compared to lump-sum investing and may not address the need for portfolio rebalancing.
+• While dollar cost averaging offers benefits like consistency and automation, it may yield lower returns compared to lump-sum investing in a rising market, and it does not replace the need for periodic portfolio rebalancing.

 What Is Dollar Cost Averaging (DCA)?